How to Achieve 60FPS Animations in React Native

 Nice and smooth animations are a crucial part of the success of your app.
-They improve the perception of them and make them more pleasant for your users.
-But, when done incorrectly, they can seriously damage your products by slowing them down.
-In this article, we describe some useful practices on how to achieve 60FPS animations in React Native with no harm to the speed of your app.
+But, when done incorrectly, they can seriously damage your product by slowing it down.
+In this article, we describe some useful practices to achieve smooth 60FPS animations in React Native with no harm to the speed of your app.

 Be sure to check them out.
 Now let’s move to the main topic.

 Mobile users are used to smooth and well-designed interfaces that quickly respond to their interactions and provide prompt visual feedback.
-It is one of these things that is not really the case when it comes to web development but makes the difference on mobile.
 As a result, applications have to register a lot of animations in many places that will have to run while other work is happening.

-As we know from the previous section, the amount of information that can be passed over through the bridge is limited.
+At the same time, the amount of information that can be passed over through the bridge is limited.
 There’s no built-in priority queue as of now.
-In other words, it is on you to structure and design your application in a way that both the business logic and animations can function without any disruptions.
-This is different from the way we are used to perform animations.
+In other words, it is on you to structure and design your application so that both the business logic and animations can function without disruptions.
+This is different from the way we are used to performing animations.
 For example, on iOS, the built-in APIs offer unprecedented performance and are always scheduled with the appropriate priority.
 Long story short – we don’t have to worry much about ensuring they’re running at 60 FPS.

 With React Native, this story is a bit different.
 If you do not think about your animations top-down beforehand and choose the right tools to tackle this challenge, you’re on the best way to run into dropped frames sooner or later.

-If your application fails to provide a responsive interface that works well with the user interactions (such as gestures), not only it may affect the new customers, but also decrease the ROI and user sentiment.
+If your application fails to provide a responsive interface that works well with the user interactions (such as gestures), it may affect the new customers and decrease the ROI and user sentiment.

-Mobile users like the interfaces that follow them along and that look top-notch and ensuring the animations are always running smoothly is a fundamental part that builds such experience.
+Mobile users like the interfaces that follow them along and look top-notch, so ensuring the animations are always running smoothly is a fundamental part of building such an experience.

-Enabling usage of native driver is the easiest way of improving your animations performance quickly.
+Enabling the usage of native driver is the easiest way to improve your animations' performance quickly.
 However, the subset of style props that can be used together with native driver is limited.
 You can use it with non-layout properties like transforms and opacity.
 It will not work with colors, height, and others.
 Those are enough to implement most of the animations in your app because you usually want to show/hide something or change its position.

-For more complex use cases, you can use React Native Reanimated library.
-It’s API is compatible with basic Animated library and also introduce a set of more low-level functions to control your animations.
-What’s more important, it introduces the possibility to animate all possible style props with native driver.
+For more complex use cases, you can use <rte-code>React Native Reanimated<rte-code> library.
+Its API is compatible with basic <rte-code>Animated<rte-code> library and also introduce a set of more low-level functions to control your animations.
+Even more importantly, it introduces the possibility to animate all possible style props with native driver.
 So animating height or color will no longer be an issue.
 However, transform and opacity animations still will be slightly faster since they are GPU accelerated.
 But regular users should not see any difference.

-For more sophisticated use cases there is an awesome library – React Native Gesture Handler – which allows you to handle different gestures natively and interpolate those into animations.
+For more sophisticated use cases, there is an awesome library React Native Gesture Handler that allows you to handle different gestures natively and interpolate those into animations.
 You can build a simple swipeable element by combining it with Animated.
-However it will still require JS callbacks, but there is a remedy for that!
+However, it will still require JS callbacks, but there is a remedy for that!

 The most powerful pair of tools for gesture-driven animations is the usage of Gesture Handler combined with Reanimated.
 Those were designed to work together and give the possibility to build complex gesture-driven animations that are fully calculated on the native side.
 The only limitation here is your imagination (and coding skills, since Reanimated low-level API is not so straightforward).

-Low-level handling of gestures might not be a piece of cake, but fortunately, there are already 3rd party libraries that utilize mentioned tools and expose CallbackNodes.
-CallbackNode is nothing more than an Animated.Value, but it is derived from specific gesture behavior.
+Low-level handling of gestures might not be a piece of cake, but fortunately, there are already 3rd party libraries that utilize mentioned tools and expose the prop <rte-code>callbackNode<rte-code>.
+It’s nothing more than an <rte-code>Animated.Value<rte-code> derived from specific gesture behavior.
 Its value range is usually from 0 to 1, which follows the progress of the gesture.
 You can interpolate the values to animated elements on the screen.
-A great example of libraries that expose CallbackNode are reanimated-bottom-sheet and react-native-tab-view.
+A great example of libraries that expose <rte-code>CallbackNode<rte-code> are <rte-code>reanimated-bottom-sheet<rte-code> and <rte-code>react-native-tab-view<rte-code>.